 restraint_type selects the types of the generated restraints.
 (For restraint type DISTANCE, do not use this command; instead, use Restraints.make_distance().)
 Only one restraint type can be selected at a time, except for the stereochemical restraints (BOND, ANGLE, DIHEDRAL, IMPROPER) that can all be calculated at the same time.
 It is useful to distinguish between the stereochemical restraints and homology-derived restraints.
-The stereochemical restraints are obtained from libraries that depend on atom and/or residue types only (e.g., Charman 22 force field [MacKerell et al., 1998] or statistical potentials), and do not require the alignment alm with template structures.
-In contrast, the homology-derived restraints are calculated from related protein structures, which correspond to all but the last sequence in the alignment alm (the target).
+The stereochemical restraints are obtained from libraries that depend on atom and/or residue types only (e.g., CHARMM 22 force field [MacKerell et al., 1998] or statistical potentials), and do not require the alignment aln with template structures.
+In contrast, the homology-derived restraints are calculated from related protein structures, which correspond to all but the last sequence in the alignment aln (the target).
 These templates are read from coordinate files, which are the only data files required.
 All restraints are added to the existing restraints, even if they duplicate them (but see the comment for the 'OMEGA' restraints below).

-The atoms for non-bonded restraints also have to be within the residue spanning range specified by residue_span_range = (r1, r2), such that the residue index difference $r1 \leq |ir2 - ir1| \leq r2$ when residue_span_sign = True.
+The atoms for non-bonded restraints also have to be within the residue spanning range specified by residue_span_range = (r1, r2), such that the residue index difference $r1 \leq |ir2 - ir1| \leq r2$ when residue_span_sign = False and $r1 \leq (ir2 - ir1) \leq r2$ when residue_span_sign = True.